5E7EN/SongWut/asterisk/README.md

     /var/run/asterisk \
     /usr/sbin/asterisk
     ```

--   Set asterisk to run as the new user in `/etc/asterisk/asterisk.conf`
+3. Set asterisk to run as the new user in `/etc/asterisk/asterisk.conf`

     -   Uncomment these lines (`;runuser` and `;rungroup`) and set them:

     ```bash
     runuser = asterisk
     rungroup = asterisk
     ```

--   Restart Asterisk - `systemctl restart asterisk`
+4. Restart Asterisk - `systemctl restart asterisk` (may need to run twice to actually restart for some reason)

+#### Notes

+We use SIP-based auth, not IP like above - even for bulkvs.
+Follow their registration instructions for [SIP Registration](https://i.5e7en.me/pwu0aHqX9qnr.png) and set the credentials as required in `/etc/asterisk/pjsip.auth.conf`.
+The configs are already mostly pre-filled with SIP server info for bulkvs - only excluding auth-related details.

+We use fail2ban, even though **SSH should be setup as whitelist only by source IP**, and also because it can help with attacks against asterisk.
+Check out the [jail](./etc/fail2ban/jail.local) config for our implementation.

 ### Testing

 -   Test the setup by calling your number!

+## Additional Information

+See the README.md files in the various folders throughout the repo for more information on the scripts and configurations that lie therein.

 ## Helpful Commands